 Once the director has a clear view of the camera setup he will preconfigure 360 scene composition(s) for the specific live event interactions.
 The scene composition defines the different composing elements (video, portals, icons, graphical info) of the HMD experience, the interaction points, and possibly the interaction patterns between different 360 scenes.
+Different

-Different 360 scenes can be defined for different moments or phases during the event (e.g. before, during and after the race).
+360 scenes can be defined for different moments or phases during the event (e.g. before, during and after the race).

-Requirement R.2.2.7: the director can preconfigure scene compositions for the HMD experiences, (ideally) starting from existing templates.
+Requirement R.2.2.13: the content creator (director) shall be able to preconfigure scene compositions for the HMD experiences, (ideally) starting from existing templates.